haincha/TweepyTwitter/readme.txt

 In order to use, you must have PySide installed.
 I am not 100% sure the requirements file works properly.

+You can try "sudo pip install -r requirements.txt"

 So, here is everything.

 Qt - http://qt-project.org/downloads